eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This sets the size of the socket receive buffer to request, with the special value of "default" indicating that it should try to satisfy the minimum buffer size.
 If both are at "default", it will request 1MiB and accept anything.
-If the maximum is set to less than the minimum, it is ignored.
+It is ignored if the  maximum is set to less than the minimum.

 The unit must be specified explicitly.
 Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).